 Handling Small Lettering and Details

 Small lettering and intricate details are challenging to digitize, especially for designs meant for fabrics like caps or t-shirts.
 Digitizers should use thicker fonts to ensure clarity, increase stitch density, and avoid overly complex designs.
-Additionally, testing small text on the chosen fabric helps determine whether adjustments are needed before full-scale production.
+Testing small text on the chosen fabric also helps determine whether adjustments are needed before full-scale production.

 Maximizing Durability and Longevity of Embroidered Designs